Spring Cleaning Checklist

-Remove any debris from the gutters and downspouts, and then flush with a jet spray nozzle on your garden hose.
+Remove any debris from the gutters and downspouts, then flush with a spray nozzle on the garden hose.

 To be able to enjoy the spring weather outdoors, you’ll want to clean your patio furniture.
 It’s very simple to do, but it can be avoided completely if you purchase weatherproof covers for your furniture.